Destructors

 fn main() {}

-However this has fairly odd semantics: you're saying that a field that should always be Some may be None, just because that happens in the destructor.
+However this has fairly odd semantics: you are saying that a field that should always be Some may be None, just because of what happens in the destructor.
 Of course this conversely makes a lot of sense: you can call arbitrary methods on self during the destructor, and this should prevent you from ever doing so after deinitializing the field.
 Not that it will prevent you from producing any other arbitrarily invalid state in there.

 On balance this is an ok choice.
 Certainly what you should reach for by default.
 However, in the future we expect there to be a first-class way to announce that a field shouldn't be automatically dropped.